ibm-cloud-docs/codeengine/cmd_defs.md

 Work with secrets.
 {: shortdesc}

-To see CLI help for the secret commands, run `ibmcloud ce secret`.
+To see CLI help for the secret commands, run `ibmcloud ce secret -h`.
 {: tip}